-Overall the Chihuahua breed is relatively healthy.
+Chihuahuas are generally a very healthy breed of dog.
 They live the longest of all the dog breeds and sometimes even make it into their twenties!
+But there are some common Chihuahua health issues that you may encounter.

 Eye Problems

 It’s not hard to imagine why Chihuahuas may have eye problems with their large protruding eyes.
-Their eyes can easily get injured or get infected.
+Their eyes can easily get injured or infected.

 Dry eyes or Keratoconjunctivitis Sicca is another eye issue.

 You may also notice tear staining under your dog’s eyes.
 This is normal unless you notice an odor.
+An odor or tan/green discharge is a sign of infection that needs to be treated by your veterinarian.

-Click the link for more about eye problems.
+Read more about Chihuahua eye problems.

-GME ( Granulomatous Meningoencephalomyelitis)
+GME (Granulomatous Meningoencephalomyelitis)

 This condition affects mostly small dogs and can cause a multitude of neurological problems including death.
-Though it hasn’t been proven some vets believe it can be caused by over-vaccination.
+Though it hasn’t been proven, some vets believe it can be caused by over-vaccination.

-You can read more about it here: Granulomatous Meningoencephalomyelitis.
+Read more about Granulomatous Meningoencephalomyelitis.

 Hydrocephalus

-This is a condition some Chihuahuas are born with.
-It is often fatal but if it’s a mild case, the Chihuahua can live a somewhat normal life.
+This condition is a fluid build-up on the brain that some Chihuahuas are born with.
+It is often fatal, but if it’s a mild case, the Chihuahua can live a somewhat normal life.

 Hypoglycemia